 What Ms Weedy did not say was that:

-- NRW had failed to prevent the 2020 pollution despite a history of two previous pollutions in 2016, one of which also wiped out the same stretch of river.
+- National Resources Wales had failed to prevent the 2020 pollution despite a history of two previous pollutions in 2016, one of which also wiped out the same stretch of river.

-- At the time of the 2020 pollution, the river was about to enter its fifth year of recovery and that, as a result of NRW failing to fulfil its statutory responsibility for pollution prevention, it will now take until 2030 for the Llynfi to fully recover.
+- At the time of the 2020 pollution, the river was about to enter its fifth year of recovery and, as a result of National Resources Wales failing to fulfil its statutory responsibility for pollution prevention, it will now take until 2030 for the Llynfi to fully recover.